ullenius/ullenius/README.md

 # Hi I'm Anosh

-I am a Full Stack Java Developer focusing on back end development.
+I am a Java Developer focusing on back end development.

 Here you will find my personal Java projects and some JavaScript related things as well.